2023-07-14 17:48:02

 Heinrich Portz

-It’s not about lignite
+It’s not regarding lignite

 The energy company is not even concerned with the lignite that lies under Manheim and Heinrich Portz’s properties.
-It’s about the sand and gravel in the top layer of earth that RWE wants to use to stabilize the embankments at the edge of the opencast mine.
+It’s regarding the sand and gravel in the top layer of earth that RWE wants to use to stabilize the embankments at the edge of the opencast mine.

 Heinrich Portz told the people at RWE that they should get their gravel somewhere else, but they blocked it: “RWE says it’s not technically possible.
 It’s over.
 It’s over.
 The discussion is over.”